-This zine is a collaboration between myself and Rachel Garner, educator and animal science writer (whyanimalsdothething.com), who contributed captions to tie it all together.
+This zine is a collaboration between myself and Rachel Garner, educator and animal science writer (whyanimalsdothething.com), who contributed captions.

 The animals were drawn from life at the Toronto Zoo, and later digitized into risograph files.